selvinortiz/craft.doxter/README.md

 ![Doxter](resources/img/doxter.png)

-# Doxter 1.0.3
+# Doxter 1.0
 Lovingly crafted by [Selvin Ortiz][developer] for [Craft CMS][craft]

-**Doxter** is a markdown plugin designed to improve the way you write documentation.
+**Doxter** is a markdown plugin designed to improve the way you write documentation

 ## Installation
-1. Download the [Latest Release][release]
+1. Download the [latest release][release] or clone this repo
 2. Extract the archive and place `doxter` inside your `craft/plugins` directory
 4. Install **Doxter** from the Control Panel **@** `Settings > Plugins`
 5. Adjust plugin settings from the Control Panel **@** `Settings > Plugins > Doxter`
-6. FieldType settings can be adjusted when you create your **Doxter Markdown** fields
+6. FieldType settings can be adjusted when you create your **Doxter Markdown** field

 ## Features
 * [Live Preview][preview] Support